How to sell a fixer-upper house easily.

 - Property websites

 - Specialist agencies

 - Investor websites

-You might be able to bypass the open market entirely
+You might be able to bypass the open market entirely.

 Thousands of people face the same scenario right now in the UK; they own their own home, but it needs extensive repairs and renovations.
 A lack of cash means essential work remains undone, and the longer this situation goes on, the more the property deteriorates.
-In many cases, owners of fixer uppers are too busy to even think about a long, drawn-out house selling process, so they just carry on — firefighting instead of dealing with the root causes.
+In many cases, owners of fixer-uppers are too busy to even think about a long, drawn-out house selling process, so they carry on — firefighting instead of dealing with the root causes.
 And all the while, the value of their property continues to plummet.

 But there is a way to break free from this cycle.
-By selling your fixer-upper to a house buying company, you can cash in on your home and make the essential repairs someone else’s problem.
+By selling your fixer-upper to a house buying company, you can cash in on your home and make the essential repairs to someone else’s problem.
 Buyers will make an offer based on market conditions and the necessary work required in your home.
 If you accept, the process runs smoothly, without the need for involvement from the open market, estate agents, prospective buyers or third parties of any kind.
 In just a few weeks, you could have the proceeds of your house sale — and the freedom to enjoy them.